psuong/github-portfolio/content/blog/ten-months-into-the-making.md

 4. The only data I need to put back is the positional offset on the camera

-By doing this, we go over specifically the data we need to touch and we can catch what we're missing while we're planning, like
+By doing this, we go over specifically the data we need to touch and we can catch what we're missing while we're planning, like:

 * How long does the camera shake?

-It allows us as a team to reason about our infrastructure and feature on a technical side and limit the amount of surprises we can expect throughout the development process.
+It allows us as a team to reason about our data and limit the number of surprises we run into during development.

 Now I'm all for iterative and collaborative development, but quite a few people have told me that the way I structure this emphasizes a lot on planning early on, which is "anti agile."
-While I can definitely see that
+While I can definitely see that it may be "anti-agile", I think making sure everyone on the team understands the data of the feature, we can hold each other accountable and keep the standard high.

 # Avoiding Burnout

 Respect the invidiual who is working on some task!
 However long it takes is however long it takes.
 Now in an ideal scenario that would be gold, but we live in a world of deadlines and making sure we live and get paid.

-If a task honestly takes too long, provide your teammate some help.
-Rubber duckying and whiteboarding it helps out a lot.
-But this is where I personally think it gets interesting.
+If a task honestly takes too long, see if you can help your teammate.
+Rubber duckying and whiteboarding helps with visualization.
+But this is where I personally think it gets interesting as you're managing the team.

 Imagine this scenario, you've got a looming deadline in about a month (which is not a lot of time when working part time on a project!).
 Now most indie game developers would go in a period called "crunch," which is a mad dash to the finish line to get whatever remaining tasks done.

-Now this is certainly worth repeating:
+Now this is certainly worth mentioning:

 > Crunch is bad!!!
-By putting your team under crunch, we encourage a culture where crunch is okay and that the short term decisions typically end up being the long term ones.
+By putting your team under crunch, we ultimately encourage a culture where crunch is okay and that the short term decisions typically end up being the long term ones.

 What I found that worked with the team was: